EnterpriseDB/repmgr/docs/repmgrd-node-fencing.md

 * the promotion command itself
 * commands to reconfigure and restart `pgbouncer` on all nodes

 Note that it requires password-less SSH access between all nodes to be able to update the `pgbouncer` configuration files.

 For the purposes of this demonstration, we'll assume there are 3 nodes (master and two standbys), with `pgbouncer` listening on port 6432 handling connections to a database called `appdb`.
-The `postgres` system user must have write access to the `pgbouncer` configuration file on all nodes, assumed to be at `/etc/pgbouncer.ini`.
+The `postgres` system user must have write access to the `pgbouncer` configuration files on all nodes.
+We'll assume there's a main `pgbouncer` configuration file, `/etc/pgbouncer.ini`, which uses the `%include` directive (available from PgBouncer 1.6) to include a separate configuration file, `/etc/pgbouncer.database.ini`, which will be modified by `repmgr`.

-The script also requires a template file containing global `pgbouncer` configuration, which should looks something like this (adjust settings appropriately for your environment):

-`/var/lib/postgres/repmgr/pgbouncer.ini.template`
+`/etc/pgbouncer.ini` should look something like this:

     [pgbouncer]